Skip navigation

 Causes

-Mutations in the TH gene cause TH deficiency.
-The TH gene provides instructions for making the enzyme tyrosine hydroxylase, which is important for normal functioning of the nervous system.
-Tyrosine hydroxylase takes part in the pathway that produces a group of chemical messengers (hormones) called catecholamines.
+Tyrosine hydroxylase takes part in the pathway that produces a group of chemical messengers called catecholamines.
 Tyrosine hydroxylase helps convert the protein building block (amino acid) tyrosine to a catecholamine called dopamine.
-Dopamine transmits signals to help the brain control physical movement and emotional behavior.
+Dopamine transmits signals to help the brain control physical movement and mood.
 Other catecholamines called norepinephrine and epinephrine are produced from dopamine.
-Norepinephrine and epinephrine are involved in the autonomic nervous system.
+Norepinephrine and epinephrine are involved in the autonomic nervous system, which controls involuntary body processes such as the regulation of blood pressure and body temperature.

 Inheritance

-This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition